lyenliang/Omegle-MITM/README.md

 1. Support 'Common likes': you can specify the common topic fow the two strangers by adding "-t topic".
 If the program fails to find two strangers with the same topic, it disconnects the stranger.
 2. Messages from the two strangers would be recorded into a file named YYYY-MM-DD_HH-MM-SS.log.

+Requirements:
+ - Python 2.7
+ - Python module "mechanize", which can be downloaded at https://pypi.python.org/pypi/mechanize/

 Example: